Practical Theology (PT)

 Building on previous course work, this course seeks to allow the student to evaluate a variety of models for leadership.
 With an eye on sustainability and viability, the student is encouraged to explore different models, identify such models currently in practice and to be able to motivate appropriate principles for his or her own leadership context.

-Leadership in a Global Context 3 credits
+Global Scholar Seminar 3 credits

 Generational Succession 3 credits